marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 Every change will be logged as revision.

-## Disadvantage of audit log on application level
+## The disadvantage of audit log on application level
-For me the main disadvantage of audit log on application level is that it is on application level ;-) Naturally, it will not log the changes made directly from database level.
+For me, the main disadvantage of audit log on application level is that it is on application-level ;-) Naturally, it will not log the changes made directly from the database level.
 Realistically, developers from time to time do some database changes, data migrations.
-After such manual changes we have no information in our audit log.
+After such manual changes, we have no information in our audit log.

-Second disadvantage is less technical, more philosophical.
-For me audit log should be immutable.
+The second disadvantage is less technical, more philosophical.
+For me, the audit log should be immutable.
-If we use `hibernate-envers` and we change table name, we need to write a migration script for main table and audit log table.
+If we use `hibernate-envers` and we change the table name, we need to write a migration script for the main table and audit the log table.
 This can break some compliance rules.

 # Audit log on database level
-In the book [The art of postgreSQL](https://theartofpostgresql.com/) we can find a recommendation how to create audit log on database level.
+In the book [The art of PostgreSQL](https://theartofpostgresql.com/) we can find a recommendation on how to create an audit log on the database level.

 ## hstore
-Before we go farther, let's undestand [hstore](https://www.postgresqltutorial.com/postgresql-hstore/) field.
+Before we go further, let's understand [hstore](https://www.postgresqltutorial.com/postgresql-hstore/) field.
 `hstore data` type is for storing key-value pairs in a single value.

 To enable PostgreSQL `hstore extension` execute: